chang-cai/TaskCommMCR2/README.md

 It has no explicit expression as a function of the precoders and is thus hard to optimize directly.

 **Solution:** It is critical to explicitly characterize the inference accuracy based on the intermediate features instead of relying on the classifier’s output.
 More precisely, we need to formulate a measure on the separability of the different classes of features as a surrogate of the inference accuracy.
-This characterization/measure can serve as the loss function for feature encoding, directly promoting the desired behaviors for classification in the feature space.
-More importantly, it can also be applied to measure the accuracy based on the received features, which is an explicit function of the precoders amenable to optimization.
+This characterization/measure can be applied to measure the accuracy based on the received features, which is an explicit function of the precoders amenable to optimization.

 We note that the loss functions used in existing studies, such as cross-entropy (CE) and information bottleneck (IB), rely heavily on the classifier’s output, and thus cannot be applied to the precoding design problem that is separated from the learning task.